logo

 His health had declined in recent months, prompting the need for out-of-state care.
 Despite the challenges he faced, his resilience and positivity became a source of inspiration for his teammates and the broader UNC community.

 Before making his mark at UNC, Craft stood out at Sumter High School.
-As an early enrollee, Craft established himself as a top talent, earning a four-star prospect ranking and being named the No. 7 player in South Carolina and the 60th-ranked wide receiver in the nation by ESPN.
+As an early enrollee, he established himself as a top talent, earning a four-star prospect ranking and being named the No. 7 player in South Carolina and the 60th-ranked wide receiver in the nation by ESPN.

 Advertisement